nikogura/nikogura.com/CodingStandards.md

 ## Code Paths

-In golang, the pkg/ directory is intended to contain code that can be re-used by other programs.
-In contrast, the internal/ directory is for code that should never be reused.
-In fact, the golang compiler will flat out refuse to import anything from an internal/ directory.
+In Golang, the `pkg/` directory is intended to contain code that can be re-used by other programs.
+In contrast, the `internal/` directory is for code that should never be reused.
+In fact, the Golang compiler will flat out refuse to import anything from an `internal/` directory.

 While there are certainly cases where code should never be reused, generally speaking this is a pattern to be avoided.
 Reusing code is a huge time saver, and writing code that can be reused is just good design principles.

-If you don’t have a really good reason for using internal/ put everything in pkg/.
-Putting your code in internal/ only prevents use by other programs.
+If you don’t have an astoundingly good reason for using `internal/` put everything in `pkg/`.
+Putting your code in `internal/` only prevents use by other programs.
 It doesn't provide any security or privacy benefits.
+Decompiling is trivially easy, so it's not as if you're keeping any secrets.

 You can say "Nobody will ever need to use this code.", and you may be right.
 Why limit yourself though?
 If it truly has to be private, stick it in a private repo.
 Otherwise, leave it flexible and open.

 Yes, I can hear you saying, if you're writing a big public repository it can be good to section off some internal code that you don't want people messing with or depending on.
 I won't argue with you.
 That can be a good thing.
+You also may be making excuses for being sloppy.

 You're better off in the long run taking the extra time and laying out good, useful, reusable code and not depending on the difference between `internal/` and `pkg/`.
 It's not always possible.
 It's not always reasonable.
 I don't always follow it either.

 Just because I *know* the path doesn't mean I always *walk* it.
-Doesn't make it any less true though.
+Doesn't make it any less true.

 ## Public vs Private Variable and Functions

-In golang, a variable or function is public if it starts with a capital letter.
+In Golang, a variable or function is public if it starts with a capital letter.
 It’s private if it starts with a lowercase letter.

-If something is public, it can be used outside of your package.
+If something is public, it can be accessed outside your package.
 If it’s private, it cannot.

 As no doubt you can guess by reading the above, I'm not much in favor of private variables or functions.